matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 one set of resources while another set of processes sees a different set of resources.
 In the context of containers, namespaces provide a layer of isolation by ensuring that containers only see their own processes, file systems, network, and users.

 6) Describe Container Networking.
-How do Containers Communicate with Each Other?
+How do Containers Communicate with Each Other? // here
 Answer: Container networking enables containers to communicate with each other and with the outside world.
 This is achieved through various networking models like bridge networks, overlay networks, or host-based networks.
 Docker, for instance, creates a virtual bridge, allowing containers to communicate through it.
 Containers can also be configured to expose